msins/questionnaire/README.md

 ## Questionnaire

 - Web app used for managing game surveys.
 Can be controlled through the dashboard or the REST API.
-- Made with Spring Boot, Vaadin, Hibernate and uses MVP for user interface.
+- Made with Spring Boot, Vaadin, Hibernate and uses MVP for the user interface.
 - This was my part of a 2019 student group project.
-Other parts of the project were Unity VR library, which renders these surveys in-game, and a simple game(Whack-a-mole) to test it on.
+Other parts of the project were a Unity VR library, which renders these surveys in-game, and a simple game (Whack-a-mole) to test it on.

 ### Testing